andrjas/data_check/docs/usage.md

 ## Generating expectation files

 If you run `data_check --generate` in a project folder, data_check will execute the query for each SQL file where the CSV file is missing and write the results into the CSV file.

+## Loading data into tables

+Sometimes you need to populate tables with some data before running pipeline tests.
+With data_check you can use CSV file to load data into the tables.
+The [CSV format](usage.md#CSV-format) is the same as used for testing.
+The header in the CSV file must match the columns in the table.
+If the table doesn't exists, it will be created.

+The schema and table names are always case-insensitive, as long as the database supports it.
+Otherwise they are lowercased.

+### Loading data into a single table

+To load data from some CSV file into a table, you can use `data_check --load path/to/csv_file.csv --table schema.table_name`.
+This will truncate the table and load the content of the CSV file into the table.
+You can specify different [load methods](usage.md#Load-methods) if you do not want to truncate the table.

+### Loading data into multiple tables

+You can use multiple CSV files or a whole folder to load the data into tables.
+The table name will be derived from the file name.

+* `data_check --load-tables path/schema.table_1.csv` - this will load the data from the CSV file into the table schema.table_1
+* `data_check --load-tables path/to/some_folder` - this will load the data from all CSV files in this folder into tables matching the file names.

+The path will be searched recursively for CSV files.
+The folder structure doesn't matter when matching the table names, only the file name matters.

+### Load methods

+There are multiple methods that control the data loading:

+* truncate - truncate the table before loading the data.
+* replace - drop the table and recreate it based on the columns in the CSV file.
+* append - do not touch the table before loading the data.

+By default, the tables will be truncated before loading the data.
+You can use the other methods with `--load-method`:

+`data_check --load file.csv --table table_name --load-method replace`
+`data_check --load-tables path/to/tables_folder --load-method append`

+## Executing arbitrary SQL code

+You can run any SQL file against the database by using the `--run-sql` command:

+`data_check --run-sql sql_file.sql other_file.sql`

+or a whole folder recursively:

+`data_check --run-sql some/folder/with/sql_files`

+All files are run in parallel.
+If you have dependencies between the files, data_check must be called sequentially for each file.

+Multiple statements in a SQL file usually must be inside an anonymous block.
+MySQL doesn't support this however.